catelinn/data-analysis-portfolio/README.md

 ## About me

-Hello, I'm Catelinn, I’m looking to depart from more than 15 years of professional experience in marketing and project management roles to pursue a new career in Data Analyst position.
+Hello, I'm Catelinn, I’m looking to depart from more than 15 years of professional experience in marketing and project management roles to pursue a new career in Data Analysis.

 I have postgraduate background with exposure to management science and database skills.
 Meanwhile, I have self-studied the essential skills for data analysis, including statistics, Python, Visualization and SQL.
 I am adept at working with Excel and Power BI.